t-makaro/nb_pdf_template/README.md

 classicm.tplx **(Recommended)**| m for modified.
 Similar to classic.tplx, but in/out prompts are above cells instead of in the margin.
 Bonus left margins are smaller so code cells are wider. jupyter.tplx | Deprecated.
 Simply redirects to classic.tplx and will be removed in the future style_jupyter.tplx | DO NOT use this directly.
 Inherit from this template if you want to build your own.

-## Issues (in common with default template)
-1. raw pyout text, and code cells will not wrap text (at 87 characters the text will spill into the margin)

 ## Todo
 - [ ] Create a "lab.tplx" to distinguish between slight differences in the styles of the Classic notebook and Jupyter lab.
 (Once Jupyter lab hits release) Font, color changes.
 (Easy)